-24. Ulcerative colitis in remission with a paleo diet
+24. Ulcerative colitis in remission with an organic paleo diet

 Though the doctor said there was no specific proof, fortunately he still gave the recommendation that would make all the difference.
-In this testimonial, one patient shares how clean eating and digestive care changed her life and hopes to inspire others.
+In this testimonial, one patient shares how cutting grains, herbicides and pesticides changed her life and gives hope for others.

 25. Plant compounds give '1-2' punch to colon cancer

 The combination of two plant compounds that have medicinal properties -- curcumin and silymarin -- holds promise in treating colon cancer.

 26. Chris Wark's chemo-free colon cancer survival story

 Chris Wark's Square One Healing Cancer Coaching Program healed his colon cancer without chemotherapy.
 Anyone can do it.
 It's all in what you eat.

 27. Sauerkraut could be the secret to curing social anxiety

 The latest addition to this growing body of research comes from psychologists at the College of William & Mary, and finds a link between a diet high in fermented foods and reductions in neuroticism and social anxiety.